knowrahman/AWS-SAA-C02-Course/README.md

 to prove who it is to AWS, a process known as **Authentication**.
 Once authenticated, that identity is known as an **authenticated identity**

+## **Types of IAM Policies**

+AWS IAM uses different types of policies to define permissions:

+1. **Identity-Based Policies**
+   - Attached to users, groups, or roles.
+   - Control access to AWS resources.
+   - Examples: Managed policies, inline policies.

+2. **Resource-Based Policies**
+   - Attached to AWS resources (like S3 buckets, SNS topics).
+   - Define who can access the resource and what actions they can perform.

+3. **Permissions Boundaries**
+   - A managed policy that acts as a permission boundary for an IAM user or role.
+   - Restricts the maximum permissions an entity can have.

+4. **Service Control Policies (SCPs)**
+   - Applied at the AWS Organization level to enforce restrictions on accounts within an AWS Organization.
+   - Cannot grant permissions but can restrict them.

+5. **Session Policies**
+   - Temporary policies associated with session-based access (e.g., AWS STS AssumeRole).
+   - Limits permissions during a temporary session.

+---

 #### 1.3.1.1.
 Statement Components

 - Statement ID (SID): Optional field that should help describe